Doogee Fire 5

 • Charging speed is 10W on Doogee Fire 5 and 30W on Motorola Moto G57 Power.

-• Doogee Fire 5 comes with a charger, while Motorola Moto G57 Power does not.
+• A charger is included with Doogee Fire 5 but not included with Motorola Moto G57 Power.

 • Bluetooth version is 5.4 on Doogee Fire 5 and 5.1 on Motorola Moto G57 Power.